Updated: Jul 10

 The birdwatching/birding world gained a lot of new members during the quarantine period of 2020.
 App downloads reached record highs, Google searches were reaching new peaks, and eBirding saw some real boosts!
 If you are new to the bird world, you may not know where you sit amongst these silly terms.
 I am here to help you!

 If a Great Black Hawk found in Maine makes your heart race, knees weak, palms sweaty, and nauseous from your mom's spaghetti, you are likely a birder.
-If instead, you said to yourself, "What is a Great Black Hawk?" you probably lean birdwatcher (or you are new).
+If, instead, you said to yourself, "What is a Great Black Hawk?" you probably lean birdwatcher (or you are new).
 So, what are the differences between the two?
 It has nothing to do with how knowledgeable you are!
 Read on to learn how birders and birdwatchers differ.

 What are the differences between a birder and a birdwatcher?

 I could offer a dictionary-style definition of each with an associated anecdote.
 However, that is not how we do things at Flocking Around.
 Instead, we will use real and outrageous scenarios to help you learn where the line is between the two.
+You may find other 'definitions' of birder vs birdwatcher across the web, but the terms cannot fit tightly into a box.

 Scenario 1 - Birth of a child

 Have you ever missed the birth of a child because of, at minimum, a Code 3 rarity?
-It does not have to be your child, but must be immediate family and friends.
+It does not have to be your child but must be immediate family and friends.
 If you answered yes, you might take birds a little too seriously... or you are an avid birder.
 If you did not know there was an established system ranking birds based on how frequently they are found in the ABA region, congratulations, you have probably not missed many major life events because of your birdwatching.

 Birder - might miss a significant birth due to a bird